Adam-Haffar/Personal-Projects/README.md

 # Python_Skills

-In this project repo I will be storing multiple projects showing my understanding of the fundamentals of the Python programming language.
+In this repo I will be storing multiple projects showing my understanding of the fundamentals of the Python programming language.

 # Simple Calculator